Modern & Contemporary Literary Studies

 Career Opportunities

-Our taught and research degree programmes enable students to develop their creativity and intellectual confidence, as well as offer valuable transferable skills, such as being able to present ideas clearly and persuasively, and to find, absorb and analyse complex information and concepts.
+This M.Phil. programme enables students to develop their creativity and intellectual confidence, as well as offer valuable transferable skills, such as being able to present ideas clearly and persuasively, and to find, absorb and analyse complex information and concepts.
 Our postgraduates have gone into careers in education, the arts and culture sector, librarianship, publishing, journalism, broadcasting, public relations, social work, the civil service and management consultancy.
 Many alumni have also gone on to become successful writers.
+This M.Phil. provides an excellent platform for moving on to doctoral research.